top of page

 • When a learner repeats an action that they have been given a written warning for previously.

-• Any instance of violence, assault or threatening behaviour toward other learners or staff either in the centre or on a work placement.
+• Any instance of violence, assault or threatening behaviour toward other learners or staff either in centre or on a work placement.

 • Continuous refusal to carry out instructions.